2.0 (film): India

-2.0 received generally positive reviews from critics in India.
-Shankar's direction, visual effects, performances of Rajinikanth and Kumar, suspense, and social message received praise, while the screenplay drew criticism.
+2.0 received mixed reviews from critics in India.
 Taran Adarsh gave the film five stars out of five and applauded Shankar as "a visionary...
 He hits the ball out of the park this time.
 Akshay Kumar is fantastic, while Rajinikanth is the boss".
 A critic for Bollywood Hungama gave it four and a half stars out of five and similarly commended Shankar, "[His] direction is highly effective and he proves once again why he's one of our best filmmakers.
 He doesn't get overwhelmed by the technology available and makes correct use of it".
 S Subhakeerthana of The Indian Express gave it four stars out of five: "Shankar has raised the bar in filmmaking in terms of visualisation, grandeur, and every frame of his fascinates you as a viewer".
 Business Today's Ramesh Bala gave it four stars out of five, and found Kumar to be the film's spotlight: "He has rocked both as Birdman and as a normal man in an emotional flashback".

 Writing for Hindustan Times, Raja Sen rated 2.0 three and a half stars out of five, terming Rajinikanth as "smarter than a smartphone" and counted him and Kumar among the film's strengths.
 A critic for the Indo-Asian News Service also gave three and a half stars out of five and wrote, "Unlike most science-fiction films, 2.0 takes the commercial route to entertain, thus does come across as illogical at places, but that's what makes it insanely fun".
 Devesh Sharma of Filmfare also gave three and a half stars out of five.
 M. Suganth of The Times of India gave it three stars out of five; he stated that there is a sense of "just going through the motions in the first half," but found that the action sequences and chemistry between the leads helped keep the film enjoyable for most of its run-time.
 Writing for Film Companion, Anupama Chopra also gave the film three stars out of five: "2.0 is visually overpowering – the VFX are mostly first-rate – but the screenplay doesn't offer the seamless mix of romance, drama and comedy [as the predecessor]".